zarf-dev/instruqt/02-deploy-zarf-package/assignment.md

 kubectl port-forward -n wordpress service/wordpress-connect-blog 42000:8080 --address 0.0.0.0
 ```
 Once this command is run and the port forward is started, you should be able to navigate to the `Application` tab, and see the example blog.

+Conclusion
+===

+Congratulations!
+You've now built and depolyed a simple Zarf package!
+There's a lot more that Zarf can do from here to help make software delivery into air-gapped environments easier.
+To see some more examples, check out [this folder](https://github.com/zarf-dev/zarf/tree/main/examples) in the Zarf repo.
+You can also learn more by reading through the [Zarf docs](https://docs.zarf.dev).